evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ---
 title: XPENG G6 AWD Performance
 linktitle: "G6 AWD Performance"
 description: "XPENG G6 AWD Performance is an all-electric SUV with a CLTC range of up to 700 km (435 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true